Tips to stop your car windscreen from freezing

 Author Name – Ben Garner

-With temperatures getting below freezing overnight during winter, many of us are waking up to a frozen windscreen on our car.
-This can be very annoying, especially if you need your car in the morning for commuting.
+With winter temperatures dropping below freezing overnight, many of us have started waking up to a frustratingly frozen windscreen.
+This can be an issue for drivers, especially if you rely on your vehicle in the morning for your daily commute.

-In this article, we’ll give you our top tips to prevent your windscreen from freezing.
+In this article, we’ll share our top tips to prevent your windscreen from freezing, so that you can start your journeys quickly and safely.

 frozen windscreen

-A windscreen cover can help prevent your car from frosting over by covering the glass itself.
-This way, the frost will build up on the cover, so when you take it off on a cold winter morning your windscreen will be frost free!
-You can purchase a cloth from various retailers, or make one yourself.
+A windscreen cover for frost can prevent your car from freezing over by covering the glass itself.
+Instead of on the glass, the frost will build up on the windscreen frost cover, so when you take it off on a cold winter morning, your windscreen will be frost-free!
+You can purchase a new windscreen ice cover from various retailers or craft one yourself.
+Grab your essential frost guard or quilted frost cover now.

-To make one yourself, use thick cardboard, such as an Amazon box.
+To make one yourself, use thick cardboard, such as a delivery box.
 Using newspaper or other thin paper won’t work, as it will absorb the dampness and freeze to your windscreen, making it even harder to get off than ice!

-We recommend putting a windscreen cover on in the evening before temperatures begin to drop so that you can prevent frost from forming.
-Using a windscreen cover could save you time in the morning and prevent you from being out in the cold de-icing your car!
+We recommend putting a car windscreen cover on in the evening before temperatures begin to drop.
+Using a car frost cover could save you time in the morning, and you won’t have to be out in the cold to de-ice your car!

 You can spray de-icer on your icy windscreen in the morning before getting in your car.
-This will melt away any ice and you can simply use your windscreen wipers to wipe off any residue.
+It will melt away any frost, and then you can flick your windscreen wipers on to wipe off any residue and moisture.
 When using a de-icer, make sure you cover every bit of ice on your windscreen.
-Otherwise, if there is still a bit of ice when using your wipers, it could tear them and you may have to get them replaced.
+Otherwise, if there is still a bit of ice, you could tear your window wipers, and you may have to buy a replacement pair.

-You can also buy windscreen wash with de-icer in it.
+You can also purchase screenwash with de-icer for added convenience.
 This saves you from having to spray the car yourself, as you can just use your windscreen wash to melt away any ice.

-Another type of de-icer you could use is night before de-icer.
-You can spray this on your windscreen the evening before and will help prevent frost from forming overnight.
-If any frost still forms, the night before de-icer will prevent it from sticking to the windscreen, therefore making it easier to clear away.
+So how does de icer work and can you spray it the night before?
+Well, another popular type of de-icer available is a night-before de-icer.
+You can spray this on your windscreen in the evening, and it will limit frost from forming overnight.
+If any frost still settles, the night before de-icer will prevent it from sticking to the windscreen, therefore making it easier to clear away.

 What To Avoid